springframeworkguru/springfs-petclinic-prompts/petclinic-prompts.md

 * `@GeneratedValue(strategy = GenerationType.IDENTITY)` configures auto-increment primary keys.

 ## Implementation Instructions:
-In the package `org.springframework.samples.petclinic.model` create a new class called `BaseEntity`.
+In the package `guru.springframework.springfspetclinic.model` create a new class called `BaseEntity`.
 Annotate the class using `@MappedSuperclass`.
 Provide an Integer property called `id` with protected scope.
 Annotate the id property with the annotations `@Id` and `@GeneratedValue(strategy = GenerationType.IDENTITY)`.
 Provide a setter for the id property.
 Add a utility method `isNew()` that returns `true` if the id is null, annotated with `@JsonIgnore`.